Heritage sites and ancient finds

 What needs to be included in the application?

 - what work you plan to carry out

 - the size of the affected land area (for example: 10 x 20 meters in size and 1,0 meter deep)

 You are also required to attach an overview map as well as a detailed map that shows the affected land area.
 You can use the County Administrative Board’s Map Service.

-Through e-services at the Swedish Forest Agency you can submit cases that are handled by different authorities and are related to forests.
-The e-service is shared between the Swedish Forest Agency and the County Administrative Board.
+You can no longer submit cases related to ancient finds through e-services at the Swedish Forest Agency.
+The e-service is no longer shared between the Swedish Forest Agency and the County Administrative Board.